rauc/rauc/docs/integration.rst

 in your platformconfig (by using ``ptxdist platformconfig``).

-This adds a default image recipe for building a RAUC update Bundle out of the systems rootfs.
-As for all image recipes, the `genimage` tool is used to configure and generate the update Bundle.
+This adds a default image recipe for building a RAUC update bundle out of the system's rootfs.
+As for all image recipes, the `genimage` tool is used to configure and generate the update bundle.

 PTXdist's default bundle configuration is placed in `config/images/rauc.config`.
 You may also copy this to your platform directory